finstack/slate/source/index.html.md

 }
 ```

-Creates a direct debit mandate to be signed.
+Creates a payment mandate to be signed.

 ### Parameters